GluuFederation/docs-casa-prod/docs/source/developer/index.md

 This page introduces two relevant topics for developers: [writing plugins](#plugins) and writing applications for [credentials enrollment](#credentials-enrollment-in-your-applications).

+!!!
+Note
+    Access to Casa github repo is required to go through developer doc pages.
+Please request read [access](https://gluu.org/contact) to the repository before undertaking any development task.

 ## Plugins

 ### What are plugins?